kmdouglass/bstore/docs/quickstart.rst

 .. _test files for the SimpleParser: https://github.com/kmdouglass/bstore_test_files/tree/master/parsers_test_files/SimpleParser

-Finally, leave the **Read Tiff Tags** box unchecked.
-Checking this box will read Micro-Manager and OME-XML metadata from the image files, but it often will fail if the files were modified in anyway after their acquisition which causes the filename of the file not to match the filename in the metadata.
+Finally, leave the Misc. options as they are.
+This box allows you to manually specify options for reading the raw data files.

+'sep' for example is the separator between columns in a .csv file.
+If you have a tab-separated file, change ',' to '\t' (\t is the tab character).

+Change 'readTiffTags' from False to True if you have Micro-Manager or OME-XML metadata in your tif image files.
+Please note that this may fail if the metadata does not match the filename like, for example, what would happen if someone renamed the file.

 The window should now look like this: